Supporting LGBTI+ friends and family

 Listen to them

-It’s really important to read up about issues that LGBTI people may face, so you’re in a good position to support your friend or family member if they come up against these issues.
-Explore the SpunOut LGBTI section for loads of facts, advice and information on issues LGBTI people may come up against.
+It’s really important to read up about issues that LGBTI+ people may face, so you’re in a good position to support your friend or family member if they come up against these issues.
+Think critcallly about why people are made to "come out" in the first place and what needs to change.

 If you meet their partner, be welcoming

-Welcome your their partner into the family or group of friends.
-It’s always intimidating for a partner to meet the family, but it may be even more intimidating for your friend or family member to bring their same sex partner into the family.
-So, really make an extra effort to be as warm and friendly as possible.
+Welcome their partner into the family or group of friends.
+It’s always intimidating for a partner to meet the family, but my be more so for an LGBTI+ person for the first time.
+Make an extra effort to be as warm and friendly as possible.